keyurpatel80/NodeJS-Mongo-Bank-Utility/README.rst

 ## What's in it?

+# APIs
-#Here is the list of APIs supported:
+# Here is the list of APIs supported:

 - GET /api/customers - List all the customers in the bank.